 It was after the 1979 Iran Revolution when the power of the pro-American Shah Mohammad Reza Pahlavi was taken over by the religious opposition leader Ayatollah Khomeini and especially at times of the aforementioned Iran - Iraq war that relationship between the West and Iran dramatically worsened.
-Soon the country's exit from CENTO, cessation of contacts with the U.S. and other Western countries, withdrawal from the agreement with the International Oil Consortium, and removal of the U.S. military bases with 50 thousand U.S. military personnel were announced by the new leadership of Iran.
-Iran - Israel diplomatic relations break-off followed as well as foreign companies and banks closure.
-Formerly friendly relationships with western countries were soon commuted for mutual hostility.
+Soon the country's exit from CENTO,

-1 The Central Treaty Organization (CENTO) - a military political block created on the initiative of the U.S. and Britain in the Near and Middle East with Britain, Iran, Pakistan, and Turkey as its members.
-The U.S.A, formally not being a CENTO member, was a participant in its main committees.
-The Organization started its activity in 1955 when Iraq and
+The Central Treaty Organization (CENTO) - a military political block created on the initiative of the U.S. and Britain in the Near and Middle East with Britain, Iran, Pakistan, and Turkey as its members.
+The U.S.A, formally not being a